diegowrhasta/EShopMicroservices/README.md

 * FluentValidations
 * gRPC

-* Technologies utilized to manage to get things up and running: Docker,
+* Technologies utilized to manage to get things up and running: Docker.

+## Design Choices

+* Custom Exception Handler that will handle all manners of exceptions based on their type and hydrating an informative and clean json response when an exception is thrown.
+* Health checks in all services that go into checking the healthchecks of their own backing services (databases, caches)